Debbie McCollam, Department Chair

 Master of Science Program Description

-The Department of Medical Imaging Technology offers a Master of Science in Allied Health, which is fully an online degree for students who hold a Bachelor's degree and are a registered professional in a healthcare setting.
-The program will focus on preparing allied health professionals for advancement in management, education and administration in their respective healthcare disciplines.
+The Department of Medical Imaging Technology offers a Master of Science in Allied Health, which is fully an online degree for students who hold a Bachelor’s degree and are working in a health care setting.
+The program will focus on preparing allied health professionals for advancement in management, education and administration in their respective health care disciplines.